tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 ## IND-CCA

-The main security property for KEMs is indistinguishability under adaptive chosen ciphertext attack (IND-CCA2), which means that shared secret values should be indistinguishable from random strings even given the ability to have other arbitrary ciphertexts decapsulated.
-IND-CCA2 corresponds to security against an active attacker, and the public key / secret key pair can be treated as a long-term key or reused.
+The main security property for KEMs is indistinguishability under adaptive chosen ciphertext attack (IND-CCA), which means that shared secret values should be indistinguishable from random strings even given the ability to have other arbitrary ciphertexts decapsulated.
+IND-CCA corresponds to security against an active attacker, and the public key / secret key pair can be treated as a long-term key or reused.
+ML-KEM satisfies IND-CCA security in the random oracle model {{KYBERV}}.

-TLS 1.3 does not require that ephemeral public keys be used only in a single key exchange session; some implementations may reuse them, at the cost of limited forward secrecy.
-As a result, any KEM used in the manner described in this document MUST explicitly be designed to be secure in the event that the public key is reused.
-Finite-field and elliptic-curve Diffie-Hellman key exchange methods used in TLS 1.3 satisfy this criteria.
-For generic KEMs, this means satisfying IND-CCA2 security or having a transform like the Fujisaki-Okamoto transform {{FO}} {{HHK}} applied.
-ML-KEM satisfies this requirement {{FIPS203}}.
+TLS 1.3 does not prohibit key re-use; some implementations may use the same ephemeral public key for more than one key establishment at the cost of limited forward secrecy.<!-- [include reference to section in RFC8446 that states --> <!-- this?] --> Care must be taken to ensure that keys are only re-used if the algorithms from which they are derived are designed to be secure under key-reuse.
+ML-KEM's IND-CCA security satisfies this requirement such that the public key/secret key pair can be used long-term or re-used without compromising the security of the keys.
+However, it is still recommended that implementations avoid re-use of any keys (including ML-KEM keys) to ensure perfect forward secrecy.

-Along with other TLS 1.3 key establishment methods, it is recommended that implementations avoid reuse of ML-KEM keys.
 Implementations MUST NOT reuse randomness in the generation of ML-KEM ciphertexts.

 ## Binding properties